Revellius/Mean_Words_airelogic/README.md

 word_count(song_title):

-  Given a song title, this function counts the word in a song title and returns a word count.
+  Given a song title, this function counts the words in a song title and returns a word count.

 total_word_and_song_count(data,song_display_flag):

-  Given a dictionary of song data and the users song display flag, this produces the cumulative word count of the song titles in data as well as the number of         songs.
+  Given a dictionary of song data and the user's song display flag, this produces the cumulative word count of the song titles in data as well as the number of       songs.

 display_song_info(w_count,s_count):